 Trinity Award : Drama, Music and Art

-Art, Music and drama can be taken as separate GCSE subject if more than 4 children want to do these.
+Art, Music and Drama can be taken as separate GCSE subjects if more than 4 children want to do these.

 Forest Farm is a truly different kind of school, where every child really does matter and where a senior school is about getting ready to be a genuinely fulfilled, productive and happy adult.